BuvinJT/distbuilder/docs/ConfigClasses.md

                     isSuccessNoWait=True,
                     isAutoBitContext=True )

-**pidFileName**: This optional "op data file" argument, takes precedences over the exeName when provided.
+**pidFileName**: This optional "op data file" argument, takes precedence over the exeName when provided.
 It should contain a process id to query.
-Such a file would normally be created via a prior `QtIfwExternalOp.WriteOpDataFile()` operation or via a `writeFile()` invocation from QScript (leaning on `QtIfwExternalOp.opDataPath()` to dynamically resolve the path).
+Such a file would normally be created via a prior [QtIfwExternalOp.WriteOpDataFile](#qtifwexternalop-writeopdatafile)  operation or via a
+[writeFile()](LowLevel.md#python-qt-script-builders) invocation from QScript (leaning on [QtIfwExternalOp.opDataPath()](#opdatapath) to dynamically resolve the path).

 On Windows, set `isAutoBitContext=False` if you need to execute a 64 bit program from the installer's 32 bit context.